Fair housing and related statutes, regulations, and executive orders

 42 U.S.C. §§ 3601-19

-Title VIII of the Civil Rights Act of 1968 (Fair Housing Act), as amended, prohibits discrimination in the sale, rental, and financing of dwellings, and in other housing-related transactions, because of race, color, religion, sex (including gender, gender identity, sexual orientation, and sexual harassment), familial status, national origin, and disability.
+Title VIII of the Civil Rights Act of 1968 (Fair Housing Act), as amended, prohibits discrimination in the sale, rental, and financing of dwellings, and in other housing-related transactions, because of race, color, religion, sex (including gender identity and sexual orientation), familial status, national origin, and disability.
 It also requires that all federal programs relating to housing and urban development be administered in a manner that affirmatively furthers fair housing.

 42 U.S.C. § 2000d-1